Regulation of Interception of Communications and Provision of Communication-related Information Act, 2002: Structure

-RICA is not limited to the provisions contained in the Act itself, but is supplemented by a directive, a notice, a schedule and four proclamations.
+RICA is not limited to the provisions contained in the act itself, but is supplemented by a directive, a notice, a schedule and four proclamations.
 The directive prescribed the technical and security requirements related to the interception and routing of communications and the recordal and storage of CRI.
-Schedule A of the Directive applies to fixed line telecommunications operators and Schedule B and C applies to mobile cellular providers and Internet service providers respectively.
+Schedule A of the directive applies to fixed line telecommunications operators and Schedule B and C applies to mobile cellular providers and Internet service providers respectively.
 The various types of listed equipment is detailed in the notice while the Schedule lists serious crimes that justify interception.
-Finally the four proclamations deal with the enforcement dates of the Act.
+Finally the four proclamations deal with the enforcement dates of the act.
 Since its promulgation RICA has been amended four times.
 Two of these amendments are already in force and two are pending.

-Constitutional Conflict
+Constitutional conflict

 Section 14 of the Bill of Rights in the South African Constitution of 1996 expressly provides that "everyone has a right to privacy, which includes the right not to have (...) (d) the privacy of their communications infringed".
 The rights in the Bill of Rights may be limited, section 36 of the Constitution.
 However, various other provisions in the Bill of Rights indirectly imply a right to safety and security.
-If citizens have a right to security, it creates a corresponding duty on the State.
-Chapter 11 of the Constitution governs this duty and authorise the Police, Defence Force and Intelligence Agencies to assist the State in its security obligations.
+If citizens have a right to security, it creates a corresponding duty on the state.
+Chapter 11 of the Constitution governs this duty and authorise the police, defence force and intelligence agencies to assist the state in its security obligations.
 Parliament therefore attempted to balance these two conflicting rights by providing for judicial oversight and limiting interception only to those cases where a serious crime is involved.

+In a ruling made by the Constitutional Court of South Africa on 3 February 2021, it was found that the legislation failed to 'protect the right to privacy, as buttressed by the rights to freedom of expression and the media, access to courts and a fair trial'.

-Duties and Prohibitions
+Duties and prohibitions

-RICA provides for three main types of provisions - duties, prohibitions and procedures.
+RICA provides for three main types of provisions – duties, prohibitions and procedures.
 The duties are directed at enabling interception, while the prohibitions are aimed at enforcing the individuals privacy right.